RomaSushevskij/MovieDatabase/README.md

 Simple movie collection app built with React and the  OMDBAPI.

-- :muscle: Allows the app to display movie lists, search for movies.
+- :memo: Allows the app to display movie lists, search for movies.

-- :zap: This project was generated with React 17.0.2 , built with <br />
+- :wrench: This project was generated with React 17.0.2 , built with <br />
                   - [React](https://reactjs.org/)  <br />
                   - [Redux](https://redux.js.org/)  <br />